Erwan0fil/CraftStudioMinecraftTutorial/files/tutorial-introduction.md

 ---

-# Crafting Minecraft in CraftStudio: the Turorial
+# Crafting Minecraft in CraftStudio: the Tutorial

 In this tutorial, you will learn step-by-step how to use the game making software **CraftStudio** through the development of a Minecraft-like game.